ckeditor/ckeditor5/README.md

 ## Documentation and FAQ

 An extensive, vast documentation dedicated to all thing CKEditor 5-related is available handy.
-You will find basic guides that will help you kick off your project, advanced deep-down tutorials to tailor it your specific needs and help sections with solutions and answers to your possible questions.
+You will find basic guides that will help you kick off your project, advanced deep-dive tutorials to tailor it your specific needs and help sections with solutions and answers to any of your possible questions.
 To find out more see the following [CKEditor 5 documentation](https://ckeditor.com/docs/ckeditor5/latest/index.html) sections:

 * [CKEditor 5 installation guides](https://ckeditor.com/docs/ckeditor5/latest/installation/index.html)
 * [CKEditor 5 Features documentation](https://ckeditor.com/docs/ckeditor5/latest/features/index.html)